A thriving community with midwest charm between Springfield and Branson.

 Finley River Park

 After a meal at Lambert’s Cafe, you might need a little exercise and Ozark’s Finley River Park is the perfect place for that.
 This picturesque park, located off Highway 14, is a clean and fun destination for anyone looking to get outdoors and enjoy the beautiful Ozarks.
-With lots of space to play and roam, the Finley River Park is the perfect for for picnics, evening strolls, fishing, paddling and more.
+With lots of space to play and roam, the Finley River Park is the perfect place for picnics, evening strolls, fishing, paddling and more.
 The park is home to a number of festivals and activities every year including the Christian County fair, the annual balloon glow and their annual Christmas light display.

 B & B Theatres Marquee Suites